Immune System Disorders

 blood cells that trap viruses, bacteria, and other invaders, including cancer cells.

 White blood cells are the cells of the immune system.
-They are made in one of your
+They are made in 1 of your lymph

 What can go wrong with your immune system?

 When your immune system doesn't work the way it should, it's called an immune system

 disorder.
 You may:

 Be born with a weak immune system.
 This is called primary immune deficiency.